oatlog/oatlog/doc/planning_report/main.typ

 If generic join is used, a query plan is a permutation of variables, and an ordering of the constraints when picking the variables.
 With some cost estimate of a query plan, exhaustive search might work for up to 5-10 variables.
-Additionally, to minimize the number of indexes, rules need to be optimized globally.
+Additionally, to minimize the number of indexes, rules need to be optimized globally, meaning we have a combinatorial explosion.

 Therefore, heuristics are needed, one option is to create many locally good query plans for each rule and then pick a set of query plans that minimize total number of indexes.
-A problem is that to get algorithmically optimal performance, we would need to update the constraint ordering based on the relative sizes of the tables.
+A problem is that to get algorithmically optimal performance, query plans need to be dynamic depending on the relative sizes of tables at runtime.

 == Algorithmic worst-case bounds as guidance